-AT&T set to announce $85 billion Time Warner purchase: sources
+AT&T set to announce $85 billion Time Warner purchase

-AT&T Inc (T.N) is set to announce as early as Saturday a $85 billion deal to buy Time Warner Inc (TWX.N), sources familiar with the matter said, paving the way for the biggest merger in the world this year, giving the telecom company control of cable TV channels HBO and CNN, film studio Warner Bros and other coveted media assets.
+NEW YORK AT&T Inc (T.N) is set to announce as early as Saturday an $85 billion deal to buy Time Warner Inc (TWX.N), sources familiar with the matter said, giving the telecom company control of cable TV channels HBO and CNN, film studio Warner Bros and other coveted media assets.

-The deal, which has been agreed on most terms, would be one of the largest in recent years in the sector as telecommunications companies look to combine content and distribution to capture customers replacing traditional pay-TV packages with more streamlined offerings and online delivery.
+The deal would be the biggest merger in the world this year and one of the largest in recent years in the sector.
+Telecommunications companies have been looking for quality content to stream over their high-speed networks, hoping to attract a growing group of viewers who want to ditch traditional pay-TV packages in favor of streamlined offerings or watching online.

-AT&T will pay $110 per Time Warner share in cash and stock, worth about $85 billion overall, sources told Reuters.
+AT&T will pay $110 per Time Warner share, half in cash and half in stock, worth about $85 billion overall, sources told Reuters.
 It will need to line up financing to pay for the deal, since it only has $7.2 billion in cash on hand.
-This could put pressure on its credit rating as it already has $120 billion in net debt as of June 30, according to Moody's.
+This could put pressure on its credit rating as it already had $120 billion in net debt as of June 30, according to Moody's.

-The boards of the two companies are meeting on Saturday to approve the deal, one source told Reuters.
+The boards of the two companies were meeting on Saturday to approve the deal, sources told Reuters.

-AT&T, whose main wireless phone and broadband service business is showing signs of slowing growth, has already made moves to turn itself into a media powerhouse, buying satellite TV provider DirecTV last year for $48.5 billion.
+A deal would likely face intense scrutiny by U.S. antitrust regulators.
+The government may worry that other cable and internet companies would be denied access to Time Warner content like HBO and CNN, said Andre Barlow, an antitrust lawyer at the law firm Doyle, Barlow & Mazard.

-It also in 2014 entered a joint venture, Otter Media, with the Chernin Group to invest in media businesses, and has rolled out video streaming services.
+U.S. Republican presidential nominee Donald Trump, who has complained about what he sees as unfair coverage of his campaign, said at a rally on Saturday he would block any AT&T-Time Warner deal if he wins the Nov.
+8 election.

 CONTENT PLUS DELIVERY